rameshkunwar/ramesh-blog/content/posts/006-text-truncate/index.md

 -webkit-box-orient: vertical;
 ```

-The above code will truncate or clip the text to two line and show truncated text with ellipsis.
+The above code will truncate or clip the text to two-line and show truncated text with an ellipsis.
 Despite being a **Working Draft**, the code works in all modern browsers except the Internet Explorer.

 However, it might not be a perfect solution in certain situations.
 The biggest problem is _-webkit-box_ or _-webkit-inline-box_.
 Despite having inline, it always behaves as a block.